About

 • Future electron-positron colliders

-• Machine Learning for Particle Physics
+• Machine Learning for Science

-Latest News
+Recent News

 2024-11 Back in Europe for two weeks for the C³ workshop in Amsterdam, the ECFA workshop in Paris and a week-long stay at CERN.